Tuplanolla/adom-tas/README.md

 	(gdb) run
 	(gdb) info break 4

-It is called once as well.
+It's called once as well.
 Time is a typical source of entropy.
 Let's check for it.